itflow-org/itflow/CONTRIBUTING.md

 - CI runs PHP lint and db.sql lint; SonarCloud scans for security issues.
 Green checks are required but not sufficient — the conventions above are checked by human review.
 - Test your change against a real install: fresh setup from `db.sql` **and** an upgrade via `database_updates.php` if you touched schema.
 - For anything larger than a bug fix, **open an issue first** and discuss the approach.
 ITFlow's roadmap favors incremental modernization of the existing PHP codebase; large rewrites, framework introductions, and new runtime dependencies are out of scope.

 ## Getting help

-Open a GitHub issue using the templates, or ask in the community forum linked from the README.
+Ask in the community forum linked from the README.
 When in doubt about a convention, find the closest existing example in the codebase and follow it — consistency beats novelty here.